Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Most security teams complain that their corporate leaders do not recognize the threat of insecure digital assets on their brand assets.
 Ponemon’s Digital Transformation and Cyber Risk study indicates that 82% of IT security and C-level executives experienced at least one data breach when implementing new technologies and expanding the supply chain.

-This is increasing the impact of such cyber attacks resulting in huge costs and a considerable impact on business processes.
+This increases the impact of such cyber attacks, resulting in huge costs and a considerable impact on business processes.

 This is why the role of the CISO and the risk function at large is given more importance so that they can craft an organization-wide digital cybersecurity strategy that aligns with your company’s goals.
 They need to communicate effectively to ensure that all the digital assets are secure while enhancing collaboration at both the senior and operational levels.